oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 }
 ```

-The following is a non-normative example of how the JSON payload above can be
+The following is a non-normative example of how the Credential above can be
 used in a SD-JWT where the resulting VC-SD-JWT contains only claims about
 the Subject that are selectively disclosable: